MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 ## Java Installation
 You can install Java on a machine running with Ubuntu following the steps:
 - Login as root user using command `sudo su` .
 This will trigger you to type the password and put the same passowrd you used to login to the server.
-- Update the packages using the following command `apt-get update`
+- Update the packages using the following command `apt-get update` amd `apt-get upgrade`
 - Check for the latest LTS version of Java using the following [link](https://www.oracle.com/java/technologies/downloads/)
 - For example, At the time of authoring this documentation, The latest LTS version of java is 17